fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 ## State Extension

 It is easy to extend the Gumball machine with a winner state that will release two gumballs 1 out of 10 times when the crank is turned.

+To do this the `GumballMachine` class needs a new state member `winner` and implement its getters and setters.